redhat-developer/mapt/docs/azure.md

 * Disable UAC
 * Running ssh server as a startup process run by the worker user

+## Profiles

+It is possible to customize the initial setup for the target host based on profiles, a target host can created with several profiles:

+### crc profile

+This wil create the crc-users group and add the user to it, to avoid reboot during crc installation

+Side note: the other requirements for reboot are done by default; hyper-v installation and add user to Admin group

 ### Operations

 #### Create